FUN HAWAII TRAVEL.COM

 Thurston tube in Volcano National Park

-If you are staying in Volcano town a while, there are some great hikes to take in the park.
-Our favorites are desolation trail and the trail to the Thurston lava tube along the crater.
+If you are staying in the town of Volcano for awhile, there are some great hikes to take in Volcanoes National park.
+Our favorite hikes are desolation trail and the trail to the Thurston lava tube along the crater.

 Devestation Path in Volcano Nat Park